I have moved in Australia with my Japanese husband since 2002.

 After a half-year homestay experience at a Bed and Breakfast in New South Wales just myself, I joined a winery in Queensland where my husband got a job.

-I am also a mother with children in primary school and high school, and is the number one fan of the pictures they draw.
+I am also a mother with children in high school, and is the number one fan of the pictures they draw.

 DAYS/ Tsukie Akizawa Column